HEERF III Grant

 When will I hear if I get a grant?

-We anticipate notifying awarded students and distributing all grant awards before the end of the spring 2020 quarter.
+We anticipate notifying awarded students and distributing grant awards within 21 business days after the application has been submitted.

 If you need more immediate assistance, such as those currently living in unsafe environments, please email email@example.com.